Myth #26: Usability testing = focus groups

 - The research processes are entirely different.
 Focus group research implies discussions with members of your target audience, while usability testing is about observing users performing given tasks.
 A focus group research, in addition, is typically performed with a group of participants while a usability test is typically performed one-on-one.

 - What people say is not what they do.
 According to Jakob Nielsen, the most important difference between the two methods is that focus groups can only reveal what “customers say they do and not the way customers actually operate the product”.
-Macadamian Usability has written a great comparison between the two methods and summarized the difference by claiming that “what people say they will do, compared to what they actually do, is notoriously unreliable”.
+Cardinal Path has written a great comparison between the two methods.
 (For more sources, see Myth #21: People can tell you what they want.)

 - They should be performed in different phases of the development.
 Focus groups should be performed early in the project to discover your target audience, while usability testing should be used to measure the performance of your site after it has been finished or is in a test phase, as a Webcredible article points out.